Snowflake-Labs/shavedice-dataset/README.md

 ## Usage

-Information in this dataset is open to the public for use in research and education purposes.
+Copyright 2025 Snowflake Inc. This data is licensed under CC BY 4.0.
+To view a copy of this license, visit https://creativecommons.org/licenses/by/4.0/

 Kindly cite the following publication if you are using our dataset:

 ```
 @inproceedings {snowflake-icpe25,
   author = {Murray Stokely and Orestis Kostakis and Neel Nadgir},
   title = {Shaved Ice: Optimal Compute Resource Commitments for Dynamic Multi-Cloud Workloads},
   booktitle = {Proceedings of the ACM/SPEC International Conference on Performance Engineering},
   year = {2025},
   publisher = {Association for Computing Machinery},
   address = {New York, NY, USA},
 }
 ```